EEP-Labs/ansible-roles-repository/docs/ansible.md

 ``Ansible`` is based on **playbook**: **Playbook** contains **Plays** contains **Tasks** calls **Modules**, **Handlers** can be triggered by tasks.

+First of all the tool used to connect is ``SSH``, the host to which connect to is indicated into the ``inventory`` file.

+The default is ``/etc/ansible/hosts`` but you can pass another with the ``--inventory-file`` parameter; the inventory can store alias, variable, etc. There are also a lot of [variables](http://docs.ansible.com/intro_inventory.html#list-of-behavioral-inventory-parameters) used by ansible itself.

 Vagrant
 -------